danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 readSocket()
 yieldContinuation()
 ```
-Each time there are no new data available on the socket `yieldContinuation()` is going to be reached by virtual thread and
+Each time there is no new data available on the socket `yieldContinuation()` is going to be reached by virtual thread and
 virtual thread is going to be unmounted from carrier thread.
 Its context is going to be frozen until the virtual thread is
 scheduled to run again on some of the carrier threads and the context is thawed.

-Cool part is that we don't have to save and freeze whole stack, only the part related to the virtual thread.
+The cool part is that we don't have to save and freeze the whole stack, only the part related to the virtual thread.
 But that is not all, we also don't have to move around all the frames, as you can see, our hypothetical server
 rarely reaches outside the endless loop and blocking also happens mainly in the loop.
 So optimizing
 thawing process to freeze/thaw only the part of the stack related to the calls inside the loop offers itself.